eventhorizn/loyal-tech-assessment/README.md

    - Right click on tagged image, push
 1. In Docker Explorer, navigate to image under Registries
    - Right click on tag, `Deploy to Azure App Service`
+1. Subsequent updates follow this path:
+   - Make updates locally
+   - Push updates to registry
+   - Restart app (which will pull most recent image)